razorpay/blade/rfcs/2022-03-22-motion-rfc.md

 # Drawbacks/Constraints
+### Library specific tokens
+Consumers would need to be aware that certain tokens are library specific and would not work with other libraries
+- For web, we expose `duration` as a `string` of *milliseconds* which works well with CSS's `transition-duration` property but will not work with Framer motion since it requires a `number` in *seconds*
+- For web, we expose `easing` as a `string` of `cubic-bezier(..)` which works well with CSS's `transition-timing-function` property but will not work with Framer motion since it requires either,
+  - The name of an existing easing function.
+  - An array of four numbers to define a cubic bezier curve.
+  - An easing function, that accepts and returns a value 0-1.
+- For native, we expose `easing` as a function of `Easing.bezier(..)` imported from `react-native-reanimated` which won't work when used with React Native's `Animated` API.

 ### React Native `v0.62`
 React Native Reanimated is dependent on `TurboModules`, it restricts us to using React Native `v0.62+` that supports `TurboModules`.